 - Upon graduation, students may request an email for life account which will remain open.

 - Accounts will be closed immediately upon termination of employment and all contents from the account deleted after one month.

-- Retirees can keep their accounts after retirement.
+- Retirees may request to keep their email accounts after retirement.
+Decisions on whether an account can be retained are based on the sensitivity of the retiree's previous role and access to information.
 If the account has not been accessed in 6 months the account will be closed and the mail will be deleted in 30 days.

 Sponsored Account Requests

 - Sponsored accounts may be granted to individuals external to the University of Louisville under the following conditions:

 - A specific relationship exists with a university unit or individual in support of a university mission, function, project, or business.